19th Century Education in Britain and America

 American Reform: Education, Society, Religion

-A Look at What 19th Century Education Was Like
+A Peek at 19th Century Education

 Based on my family history and family documents passed down to me from the Victorian era this article looks at some aspects of school education in America and England during the Victorian period.